Written by Jackpot Staff

 Q: Can I order Mega Millions tickets online?

-A: Yes, in participating states, you can order Mega Millions tickets online through services like Jackpot.com.
+A: Yes, in participating states, you can order official Mega Millions tickets online through services like Jackpot.com.

 Q: What are the odds of winning the Mega Millions jackpot?